c4dt/lightarti-rest/tools/README.md

 - A small file containing the v3ident identifier of the authority which you will need to provide to the Arti-rest library. (default:
   `authority.txt`)

+**Note:** If the files already exist when running the script, it will renew the certificate instead of regenerating a new identity key.

 ### Generate Directory Information